 Include past work experience, educational accomplishments, demonstrations of leadership, and ways in which you have grown professionally.

-The short-answer questions are required and are an opportunity for you to share more information about your career goals.
+The short answer questions are required and are an opportunity for you to share more information about your career goals.
 Please answer the questions in full.

 - What are your career goals immediately following the completion of your degree?
 In the event that your career goals change or shift from your original intentions, what is your alternative plan?

-- Transferable skills help employers understand how you will transition from the work you’ve done to the work you will be doing in the future.
+- Transferable skills help employers to understand how you will transition from the work you’ve done to the work you will be doing in the future.
 What three transferable skills do you think will be of importance for your future career and why?

-The recommended essay is an opportunity to share more of your unique experiences with the admissions committee; it is not required to submit your application.
-Please choose one of the prompts below, and answer the question in full.
-You may discuss personal or professional examples.
-However, if you choose to speak about a personal experience, please discuss the impact that experience has had on your professional life.
+The recommended essay is an opportunity to share more of your unique experiences with the Admissions Committee; it is not required to submit your application.
+Please choose one of the prompts below and answer the question in full.
+You may discuss personal or professional examples; however, if you choose to speak about a personal experience, please discuss the impact that experience has had on your professional life.
 Also, please indicate at the top of your essay which prompt you have chosen to answer.

 - Tell us about a time you demonstrated leadership in a way that made an enduring impact.
 What did you learn about your strengths and weaknesses as a leader from that experience?

-You may use this optional essay to communicate additional information about yourself that is not otherwise represented in the application and that you feel would benefit the admissions committee.
+Please use this optional essay to communicate additional information about yourself that is not otherwise represented in the application and that you feel would benefit the admissions committee.

 - One recommendation is required; the admissions committee will accept up to two.